Conifold transitions via affine geometry and mirror symmetry: Introduction

 \subsection{Tropical manifolds and mirror symmetry.}

 In all dimensions, this program has been completed by Gross and Siebert in a sequence of papers \cite{G-Siebert2003}, \cite{G-Siebert2007}, \cite{GrSi_re_aff_cx}.
 On $B$ they consider the structure of an integral affine manifold with singularities and polyhedral decompositions.
 Roughly this means that $B$ is obtained by gluing a set of $n$-dimensional integral convex polytopes in $\R^n$ by identifying faces via integral affine transformations (this is the polyhedral decomposition, denoted $\mathcal P$).
 Then, at the vertices $v$ of $\mathcal P$ one defines a fan structure, which identifies the tangent wedges of the polytopes meeting at $v$ with the cones of a fan $\Sigma_v$ in $\R^n$.
-There are some additional compatibility conditions required by the fans defined at vertices belonging to a common face of $\mathcal P$.
-For a certain codimension $2$ closed subset $\Delta \subset B$, this structure determines an atlas on $B_0 = B - \Delta$ such that the transition maps are integral affine transformations (this is the integral affine structure).
+For a certain codimension $2$ closed subset $\Delta \subset B$, this structure determines an atlas on $B_0 = B - \Delta$ such that the transition maps are integral affine transformations.
 The set $\Delta$, called the discriminant locus, is the set of singularities of the affine structure.
 An additional crucial piece of data is a polarization, which consists of a so-called ``strictly convex multivalued piecewise linear function" $\phi$ on $B$.
 Such a $\phi$ is specified by the data of a strictly convex piecewise linear function $\phi_v$ defined on every fan $\Sigma_v$, plus compatibility conditions between $\phi_v$ and $\phi_w$ for vertices $v$ and $w$ belonging to a common face.
 All these data, which we denote by the triple $(B, \mathcal P, \phi)$, are also called a polarized tropical manifold.
 The ``discrete Legendre transform" associates to $(B, \mathcal P, \phi)$ another triple $(\check B, \check{\mathcal P}, \check \phi)$.
 Essentially, at a vertex $v$ of $B$, the fan $\Sigma_v$ and function $\phi_v$ provide an $n$-dimensional polytope $\check v$, by the standard construction in toric geometry.
 Two polytopes $\check v$ and $\check w$, associated to vertices $v$ and $w$ on a common edge of $\mathcal P$, can be glued together along a face using the compatibilities between the pairs $(\Sigma_v, \phi_v)$ and $(\Sigma_w, \phi_w)$.
 This gives $\check B$ and the polyhedral decomposition $\check {\mathcal P}$.
 The fan structure and function $\check \phi$ at the vertices of $\mathcal{\check P}$ come from the $n$-dimensional polytopes of $\mathcal P$ essentially using the inverse construction.